 Apprenticeship programs are fairly common in higher learning art and design institutions.
 Typically, senior level students begin a process of transition into professional-level activities through such programs.
 This author’s design and advertising studio had been part of California State University Northridge’s apprenticeship starting in early 1999.
 Three semesters later, I decided to invite onboard a student whose portfolio was the furthest away, in my view, from the caliber of professionalism one would expect from the “ideal” hire.

 My purpose in taking on Lillian was two-fold: (1) Can she begin to develop a clearer and more purposeful way of thinking, and (2) to see if a senior-level design student could be redirected toward achieving a stronger set of sensibilities within a short amount of time?

-In the year 2001, I began teaching at CSUN.
-In early 2002, an informal get-together of recent graduates allowed me and my former apprentice to reconnect.
-It turned out that since her apprenticeship, she had revised her entire portfolio.
-Upon graduation, she had begun happily working as an assistant art director in Oxnard!
+I began teaching at CSUN in Fall 2001.
+In early 2002, an informal get-together of then recent graduates allowed Lillian and myself to reconnect.
+It turned out that since her apprenticeship and before graduation, she had revised her portfolio.
+Lillian happily reported that soon afterwards graduation, she began working as an assistant art director in Oxnard!
 And so too began this author’s journey.

-* The reader might be wondering, what sort of feedback was provided?
+*The reader may be wondering: what sort of feedback was provided?
 In my apprentice’s situation: (1) Repeat and vary, (2) begin losing the extraneous, (3) repeat and vary.
 (4) Repeat steps one through three as needed.
 (5) If appropriate, add a focal point or a point of entry.
-(5) Know when to stop.
-(Thank you, Lee.)
+(5) And finally, know when to stop.
+(Thank you, Lee Wexler!)